Holywell to Polly Joke

 Since water drains away quickly through the sand, marram grass has evolved a number of strategies to capture and retain water including its waxy, curled leaves which contain hairs inside to minimise evaporation caused by moving air.
 Its roots form a fibrous mat which traps water but also plays a vital role in stabilising the dunes by stopping the sand blowing away.
 During the 17th Century, large amounts of marram grass were harvested for thatch and this destabilised the dunes so much that farms, estates and even entire villages were buried.

-21. Turn left, through the gap in the hedge, and follow the path through an open space to reach another path crossing at a right angle.
+21. Turn left, through the gap in the hedge, and follow the path through an open space to where a path joins from the right.

 The sand dunes provide a good habitat for adders, which bask in the sun in warm weather.